Frequently Asked Questions

 - Constructivist approaches emphasize the “individual as personal scientist” approach; sociality is defined as accommodation within the framework of social interaction;

-- Finally, constructivist approaches ask for an open and less dogmatic approach to science in order to generate the flexibility that is needed to cope with today’s scientific frontiers.
+- Finally, constructivist approaches ask for a pluralistic approach to science in order to generate the flexibility that is needed to cope with today’s scientific frontiers.

-A more detailed description can be found here.
+A more detailed description of the Constructivist Program can be found here.

 How to submit articles?